 “I await with resignation your decision […] concerning 1° my inclusion on the list of candidates for places in the lycées.
 2° the help in the form of allowances that you have given me to hope for because of the sacrifices I have made to be of service to the government and administrations.

-you have deigned to welcome them with kindness, and I have too high an opinion of your justice and humanity not to have the greatest confidence in this omen of benevolence and in the obliging promises of interest and protection with which you have honoured me.
+I thought the publication of my work on the Antiquities of the former province of Auvergne would be useful in making known the national riches in this area.
+My work at that time cost me incalculable sacrifices of almost a lifetime; you have deigned to welcome them with kindness, and I have too high an opinion of your justice and humanity not to have the greatest confidence in this omen of benevolence and in the obliging promises of interest and protection with which you have honoured me.

 I am so hard-pressed at the moment to meet the expenses I have incurred printing the engravings for this work, and I have no other resource than sales to honour the commitments I have made; in this respect I am counting on your kindness to help me in this circumstance.